ocecaco/stacked-borrows/README.md

   - Adequacy (that the simulation implies behavior inclusion) is in `sim/local_adequacy.v`, `sim/global_adequacy.v`, and `sim/program.v`.
-  - Properties of the simulation with respect to the operational semantics are proven in `sim/body.v`, `sim/refl_pure_step.v`, `sim/refl_mem_step.v`, `sim/left_step.v`, `sim/right_step.v`, `sim/simple.v`.
+  - Properties of the simulation with respect to the operational semantics are proven in `sim/body.v`, `sim/refl_pure_step.v`, `sim/refl_mem_step.v`, `sim/left_step.v`, `sim/right_step.v`.
+  - The main invariant needed for these properties is defined in `sim/invariant.v`.
+  - In `sim/simple.v`, we define an easier-to-use but less powerful derived simulation relation.
-  - The fundamental property that the simulation is reflexive is proven in `sim/refl.v`.
+  - The fundamental property that the simulation is reflexive for well-formed terms is proven in `sim/refl.v`.
-  - The main invariant needed for these properties is in `sim/invariant.v`.
 * `theories/opt`: Proofs of optimizations.

     For example, `theories/opt/ex1.v` provides the proof that the optimized